 Step four is to extend the initiative to a national level, home by home, church by church, auditorium by auditorium, community by community.
 If any individual church or community will install and publicize its loop system, its people will then be motivated to get telecoils and they, in turn, will spread the word.

-With support from The Hearing Loss Association of America and The American Academy of Audiology (DOC), from a national service organization (PDF), from new efforts to manufacture and market loop equipment, and from various articles, there is accelerating momentum toward a future in which hearing aids and cochlear implants can become customized, wireless loudspeakers.
+With support from The Hearing Loss Association of America , from new efforts to manufacture and market loop equipment, and from various articles, there is accelerating momentum toward a future in which hearing aids and cochlear implants can become customized, wireless loudspeakers.

 If you have media contacts, creative ideas, and good wishes, or if we could answer your questions, please do contact us.
 You also can help by spreading the word, such as by pointing people (hard of hearing friends, church building committees, local hearing specialists, newspapers, etc.) to hearingloop.org.